Surf Travel Guide: Surfing Tamarindo Costa Rica

 But the best of the best is a bar and grill called, Witch's Rock.
 Robert August, one of the legendary surfers from Endless Summer II, repurchased this plot of the land way in the 70s and has turned this place into the best stretch of Tamarindo.

 As opposed to Diria, which has totally Americanized the beach, Robert August built a more Tico warm spot for surfers to hang out.
 Witch's Rock is actually a brewery— they have an amazing Witch's Rock Pale Ale and a tasty Gato Malo dark ale.

 There's a band called Glass Eye that plays at Witch's Rock every Friday night from 5-8ish, and they're fantastic.
 If you only have one night in Tamarindo, I suggest you check out this spot, for it's really the best that Tamarindo has to offer.

 Tamarindo is your most surf-friendly, a tourist-packed town in all of Costa Rica.
 Notoriously known as Tama Gringo, you'll find more tourists than locals, making food prices, drink, and stay more expensive than ever.

 Though Tamarindo gets a bad reputation for housing so many tourists, it truly is one of the more entertaining beach towns I've visited.

 As a poor backpacking surfer, I lived in Tamarindo for 6 months and scraped by just fine.
 If you avoid eating out every night, don't break your surfboard, and drink the local rum, you'll be able to have a nice cheap vacation in Tamarindo.

-Overall, Tamarindo is a safe, colorful, lively town that is home to some of the most fun waves of the country.
-Just remember to budget your funds and remember that everything is going to be a bit more expensive in Tamarindo.
+Overall, Tamarindo is a safe, colorful, lively town that is home to some of the country's most fun waves.
+Just remember to budget your funds and remember that everything will be a bit more expensive in Tamarindo.